-Difficult Conversations at Work
+Difficult Conversations While WFH

 There are a number of behavioral issues that an employee might display that may require your attention.
 These issues can impact other members of your team or disrupt the office environment, and lower productivity within the company.

-Some examples of disruptive behavioral issues include:
+Some examples of potential behavioral issues include:

 - Inappropriate dress

 As uncomfortable as it may be to broach topics like these, there are ways you can prepare yourself for managing difficult conversations should they arise.